divyanshu1218/e-commerce-follow-along/README.md

 	2. Frontend:
 	•	Add a Delete button to each product card.
 	•	On clicking Delete, send the product ID to the server to remove it from the database.

+Milestone 15: Navbar Component 🚀

+Learning Goals 🎯

+By the end of this milestone, you will:
+	•	Learn how to create a Navbar component.
+	•	Understand how to reuse a component across multiple pages.

+Steps 📝
+	1. Create a Navbar component with links to:
+	•	Home
+	•	My Products
+	•	Add Product
+	•	Cart
+	2. Make it responsive for all screen sizes.
+	3. Add the Navbar to all pages for smooth navigation.

+Milestone 16: Product Info Page 🚀

+Learning Goals 🎯

+By the end of this milestone, you will:
+	•	Learn how to create a new page to display product details.
+	•	Add a quantity selector and an “Add to Cart” button.

+Steps 📝
+	1. Create a Product Info Page to display all product details.
+	2. Add a quantity selection option for users.
+	3. Implement an “Add to Cart” button for easy purchase.